noway/labels-nanogpt/README.md

 ## original hypothesis & findings

 The original hypothesis was that the label embedding model must increase eval performance over no labels.
 This has been proven false - label embedding model has slightly better/worse eval performance, overall mixed.
-On the other hand, having a label on every second token (`with_labels`) does increase eval performance for the comparable hyperparameters.
+On the other hand, having a label on every second token (`with_labels` model) does increase eval performance for the comparable hyperparameters.
 The intuition here is that the extra token is a chance for the model to "think".

 ## caveats